aurelia/store/doc/article/en-US/aurelia-store-plugin.md

       currentStateChanged(stateName, newState, oldState) {
         // this will be called twice:
-        //   once for stateName="frameworks"
+        //   once for stateName='frameworks'
-        //   once for stateName="databases"
+        //   once for stateName='databases'

-        console.log("The state has changed", newState);
+        console.log('The state has changed', newState);
       }
     }
   </source-code>